Written by Julie Zelenski

 For example: "Do the results have to be sorted?
 What is the expected response if the input is empty?"

 Sharing generic advice and techniques for coding or debugging

 For example: "When my programs crashes, I first look at the stack trace in the debugger.
 I used custom sanity check to test these kinds of inputs.
 Valgrind callgrind can help identify performance bottlenecks."

 Use of web or public resources for background information

-You may search for and use external resources (web sites, blogs, forums, etc.) for information on course topics, as reference material on the programming language and libraries, and to resolve technical difficulties in use of the tools.
-The allowable use of these resources does not extend to assistance specific to the assignment code.
-(Please see below for restrictions on use of external resources)
+You may search for external resources (web sites, blogs, forums, etc.) for help with general course topics, programming language and libraries, and to resolve technical difficulties in use of the tools.

 Assistance that is allowed but must be cited

 Whereas the general background assistance above is freely allowed, if you receive assistance that is assignment-specific or that influences your submitted work, it must be cited.
 Some examples:

 Design is a crucial part of the programming process, and we want you to learn to work through design problems on your own.
 Only after you completed your own independently-conceived design, you may compare and contrast with a peer who has also completed their own design.
 You both must cite this discussion and note any ideas taken away from it.